wingify/readme-central/docs/SDK Reference/openfeature-providers/dotnet-openfeature-provider.md

 An **OpenFeature Provider** is a **pluggable integration layer** that connects the **OpenFeature SDK** to a specific **feature flag management system** (e.g., VWO or custom in-house solutions).
 OpenFeature is an open-source standard for feature flagging, designed to provide a **vendor-agnostic** approach, enabling organizations to switch between feature flagging tools without rewriting application code.

-This VWO Openfeature Provider for .NET helps you integrate feature management and experimentation systems within your .NET-based server applications.
+This VWO OpenFeature Provider for .NET helps you integrate feature management and experimentation systems into your .NET-based server applications.

 <Cards columns={4}>
   <Card title="GitHub Repo" icon="fa-code-commit">